You have an idea for a children’s story but aren’t sure how to get it started.

 The main character:

-Your story will need a main character who the story revolves around.
+Your story will need a main character around whom the story revolves.

 It’s important to make this character life-like.
-Give him depth and personality.
-He should have good qualities along with a flaw or two.
-And, bring this character to life as soon as he enters the stage.
+Give the character depth and personality.
+The character should have good qualities along with a flaw or two.
+And bring this character to life as soon as he enters the stage.

 Make the main character three-dimensional.